Fall Lawn Care Checklist

 Fall lawn care can feel overwhelming, but you don’t have to tackle it alone.
 Whether you need help with aeration, leaf removal, mowing, or the entire checklist, LawnStarter connects you with trusted local lawn care professionals who know your grass type and climate.
 Get matched with qualified pros in your area and enjoy a healthier lawn come spring.

-Main Image: Fallen dry leaves on green grass.
+Main Image: Leaves on grass during autumn.
 Image Credit: Kirill Gorlov / Adobe Stock

 Amanda Shiffler